 The Japan Rail Pass is only for foreigners and can only be acquired abroad which is why, as strange as it may sound, the card is not sold in Japan.

 The easiest way to buy the Japan Rail Pass is to do so on our website, or via another agency online. you'll receive your card at your address a maximum of 72 hours after purchase.

 Where can I change the voucher?

-When your get your Rail Pass you should inidcate the start date on the front.
-To access the trains you should show the pass to the employees on the door.
+When you get your Rail Pass you should indicate the start date on the front.
+To access the trains you'll need to show the pass to the employees at the door.